-22. Independent Order of the Moon This float recalls a long-ago Carnival organization which presented parades and balls between 1881 and 1888, during the Golden Age of Carnival.
+22. INDEPENDENT ORDER OF THE MOON - This float recalls a long-ago Carnival organization that presented parades and balls between 1881 and 1888, during the Golden Age of Carnival.
 Only a few artifacts survive, one a ball invitation which has been in the Rex collection, and was damaged when the den was flooded.
 The artwork on that invitation inspires this float.

-23. Diana was the Roman Goddess of the Moon (Artemis was her Greek counterpart).
+23. DIANA - Diana was the Roman Goddess of the Moon (Artemis was her Greek counterpart).
 Her twin, Apollo, was the God of the Sun.
 As the Goddess of hunting she is often portrayed with bow and arrow.
 She was also worshipped as the Goddess who protected mothers and their babies in childbirth.